knowlml/ict4d-playbook/program-areas/design-thinking.md

 <p class="lead">Volunteers use design thinking and promote creative capacity-building to respond to the challenges of their host communities and counterparts.
 They investigate the needs, context, and assets of their environment and use cooperative problem-solving to build towards sustainable solutions.</p>

+Volunteer activities include:

+- Using design thinking and creative capacticy building (CCB) to supplement PACA (Participatory Analysis for Community Actions)
+- Conduct CCB for

 ___